 Integration of new housing stock with existing green and open space, and proximity to countryside; and the promotion of personal space and the subsequent opportunities for healthier lifestyles.
-Retention of valued landscape features including views, and wildlife habitats.
-The protection of important and valued open green spaces and the enhancement of the green infrastructure.

-Policy 16 emphasizes the need for boundary woodlands and landscape planting that 'contains' and screens the new development sites, especially on valley slopes.
+Policy DEB 14 emphasises the need for boundary woodlands and landscape planting that 'contains' and screens the new development sites, especially on valley slopes.

-Evidence supporting policies 17-23:
+Evidence supporting policies 14-20: